- Functional depth

 - Salesforce is great for functionality and tailoring a platform to your needs, but the setup process can be a pain and the day-to-day use of the software is frustrating.

-- If you’re looking for ease of use in sales and marketing tools, Salesforce feels like a hindrance rather than a help, which is particularly hard to accept at this price point.
+- If you’re looking for ease of use in sales and marketing tools, Salesforce feels like more of a hindrance than a help, which is especially hard to accept at this price point.

 But if we have highlighted some of the limitations of this tool, it is still the leader in its market and not for nothing.
 Overall, users are satisfied with Salesforce and its ROI.

 Test Salesforce for free and see for yourself!